 Hydrogen is a flammable gas and, as with any other gas or fuel, requires appropriate safety measures at all times.
 It also demonstrates various positive characteristics: it is a non-toxic gas, is lighter than air so it disperses quickly if it leaks and it burns with low radiant heat.

 At HYZON, we ensure appropriate safety measures are in place at all stages, including production, transport, storage and of course within our vehicles and fuel cells.
 When planning a hydrogen installation, we are very careful to implement the appropriate ventilation and leak detection equipment.
 We also integrate safety considerations in the design of our fuel cells and in the way we retrofit our trucks.

-We encourage reading Hydrogen safety: busting the myth that hydrogen is more dangerous than gas by Hydrogen Fuel News to learn more about hydrogen and the truth about its safety.
+To avoid current common misconceptions about hydrogen, we encourage you to read Hydrogen safety: busting the myth that hydrogen is more dangerous than gas by Hydrogen Fuel News.

 - Goldman Sachs report: “Carbonomics – The Rise of Clean Hydrogen”, July 2020